Althorix50/LocuSense_repo/home-assistant/matter/README.md

 CO₂, temperature, humidity, air quality and dual-battery monitoring.

 1. Put the device into **Matter commissioning mode**
-   (see the ESP32-C6 firmware README for the exact button/command).
+   (see `firmware/esp32c6/README.md` for the exact button/command).
    Typically you will either:
    - Scan a **Matter QR code** shown on the E-Ink display / label, or
    - Use a **numeric setup code**.
-   - In the STM32 console you can confirm radio selection with `INFO COMMS` before attempting commissioning.
+   - In the STM32 console you can confirm radio selection with `SHOW` (look for `commsMode = COMMS_MATTER`) before attempting commissioning.

 2. In Home Assistant, go to: